geopirate/Lab05-OOPPractice/lab05-george/lab05-george/readme.md

 ﻿How long did it take you to complete this assignment?
-I worked about 2 hours over the weekend
-What did you struggle with?
+I worked about 2 hours over the weekend and 3 hours on monday What did you struggle with?
 Why?
 How did you solve?
 Mostly just planning.
 This time I made my diagram before writing code.
+Then drew a diagram on the whiteboard.
 What did you learn during this assignment?
 I learned more about the interactions of permissions and constructors.
 What resources did you utilize for this assingment?